-CSP_REPORT_ONLY Send "report-only" headers instead of real headers.
+- CSP_REPORT_ONLY Send "report-only" headers instead of real headers.
+See the spec and the chapter on reports for more info.
 A boolean.
-False

-See the spec and the chapter on reports for more info.

-CSP_EXCLUDE_URL_PREFIXES A tuple (not a list) of URL prefixes.
+False - CSP_EXCLUDE_URL_PREFIXES A tuple of URL prefixes.
 URLs beginning with any of these will not get the CSP headers. ()